 Prior to joining the Tax Division, Mr. Josey served as a law clerk to the Honorable J. Daniel Breen of the U.S. District Court for the Western District of Tennessee.

-Mr. Josey received his law degree from Vanderbilt University Law School in 2012, where he was on the Dean’s List and was a Dean’s Scholar.
+Mr. Josey received his law degree from Vanderbilt University Law School in 2012.
 While in law school, Mr. Josey was a Managing Editor of the Vanderbilt Journal of Entertainment & Technology Law, which published his article, “Along for the Ride: GPS and the Fourth Amendment,” 14 Vand.
 J. Ent. & Tech.
 L. 161 (2011).

 Mr. Josey received his B.A. with High Distinction from the University of Michigan in 2009.
 He was a James B. Angell Scholar and a member of the Phi Kappa Phi honors society.